 TGac Editor: Please add the following sentence right after the first paragraph of description in line 7 of page 15:

 The VHT-MCS values for each number of spatial streams that the STA desires to use for communication within the BSS.
+This set is a superset of the <VHT-MCS, NSS> tuples contained in the BSSBasicVHTMCS_NSSSet parameter.

 CID 10221